wolfsonuser/react-todo-list-title-boolean-isChecked/README.md

-# Getting Started with Create React App
+# Getting Started with React Todo List App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with "npx create-react-app react-todo-list"

 ## Available Scripts